angystallone/ProbShakemaps/README.md

 # ProbShakemap

-`ProbShakemap` is a Python toolbox that generates Probabilistic Shakemaps, an evolved version of traditional [Shakemap](https://github.com/DOI-USGS/ghsc-esi-shakemap).
+`ProbShakemap` is a Python toolbox that generates Probabilistic Shakemaps.
 It efficiently quantifies and propagates earthquake source uncertainty while accounting for model uncertainty by accommodating multiple GMMs (if available) and the inherent variability of GMMs themselves.
 Designed for Urgent Computing applications.

 Dependencies
 -----------------------------